-Joshua Ackerman is an Associate at Bartlit Beck Herman Palenchar & Scott LLP where he represents clients in civil litigation matters including patent infringement, breach of contract, and products liability.
+Joshua Ackerman is a Partner at Bartlit Beck Herman Palenchar & Scott LLP where he represents clients in civil litigation matters including patent infringement, breach of contract, and products liability.
 Prior to joining Bartlit Beck, Mr. Ackerman served as a law clerk to the Honorable Paul Watford of the United States Court of Appeals for the Ninth Circuit and was a management consultant at McKinsey & Company.
 Mr. Ackerman holds a J.D., with High Honors, and a B.A., with Honors, from the University of Chicago.

 Kirsten Villers earned her B.A. in Political Science from Duke University, followed by her M.B.A. from Northwestern's Kellogg School of Management, with concentrations in Finance and Not-for-Profit Administration.
 Ms. Villers spent her career working in investment and commercial banking at JPMorgan and its legacy organizations.
 During her time at JPM, she spent two years as the Business Manager for the CEO and CFO of Chase Commercial Banking, assisting in all aspects of running a $6 billion business.
 Subsequently, Ms. Villers worked at Chase Capital, focused on providing subordinated debt and equity capital to Chase customers.
 After leaving JPMorgan in 2009, Ms. Villers served as the CFO for a digital media start-up called Rogue Paper.